alexbman30/NCAA-Basketball-Game-Model/README.md

 * 'Model' details the process for modeling data

-* '2020 Tournament Challenge' details how match-ups were created to simulate 2020 NCAA Tournament Games
+* '2020 Tournament Challenge' details how match-ups were created to simulate 2020 NCAA Tournament Games and how pickled model was used to find winner

 * 'Model Validation and Visuals' represents a more detailed analysis of modeling